MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/resource-management-mode-overview.md

 Dynamics 365 Project Operations supports two modes in order for you to execute the overall booking flow.
 The mode of management is defined as a project parameter and can be modified if your business needs change.

 ## Central mode
 For organizations who centralize the allocation for resources to projects, the Central mode provides a way to ensure Project managers can define resource requirements at the project level.
-Fulfillment of the resource requirements is delegated to a Resource manager.
-Project managers can accept or reject resources that are proposed by the Resource manager.
+Fulfillment of the resource requirements is delegated to a Resource Manager.
+Project managers can accept or reject resources that are proposed by the Resource Manager.

 ![Central Mode.](./media/resource-management-central.png)